dexie/dexie-website/roadmap/dexie5.0.md

 const db = new AppDB('appDB');
 ```

-The subsclassed version above is equivalent to:
+The sub-classed version above is equivalent to:

 ```ts
 const db = new Dexie('appDB').stores({